-To detect malicious file that could be hidden within another file type f 9 6 solutions such as Sandbox/Content-Disarm & Reconstruct can be implemented.
+To detect malicious file that could be hidden within another file type solutions such as Sandbox/Content-Disarm & Reconstruct can be implemented.
 A Sandbox solution contains the suspicious file in an isolated environment and attempt to execute it in several ways behaving like an enduser, if the payload is triggered, the sandbox can use Content disarm, removing the malicious code embedded in the file and leaving the original file cleansed.

 - 3. Due to the fact that a penetration could have already compromised the internal systems it is recommended to conduct a forensic evaluation of your local network and/or critical systems. - 4.
-It is also important to take a pro-active approach to avoid infection by deployment of technology or contracting a service that can identify an attack without signatures and mitigate this before it causes harm to the organization. - 5.
-We have noticed a sharp decline in the number of hosts discovered, we recommend allowing access to our systems to provide the full view of the assets discovery results and vulnerability discovery.
+It is also important to take a pro-active approach to avoid infection by deployment of technology or contracting a service that can identify an attack without signatures and mitigate this before it causes harm to the organization.